Degree53/css/README.md

     }
     ```

-  - Place 1 space after : in property declarations
+  - Place 1 space after : in property declarations, with no space before.

     ```css
     // bad